sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/createsave.png "Create")

-1. Under Security policy you can also find **Industry & regulatory standards**, which can be configured with ASC default initiative.
+1. Under the Security policy you can also find **Industry & regulatory standards**, which can be configured with ASC default initiative.

     ![](images/regulatorystandards.png "regulatory standards")

-1. Wait for couple of minutes and then **Refresh** the browser page to see the Industry & regulatory standards enabled.
+1. Wait for a couple of minutes and then **Refresh** the browser page to see the Industry & regulatory standards enabled.

     ![](images/refresh.png "Refresh")